plomosits/ansible-pfsense/README.md

-# Lomo Pfsense Collection
+# Plomosits Pfsense Collection

-This repository contains the `lomo.pfsense` Ansible Collection.
+This repository contains the `plomosits.pfsense` Ansible Collection.

 Inspired by [pfsensible.core](https://github.com/pfsensible/core) project, I'm working on a collection that does not require any prerequisites on the pfsense target.